 According to Forbes, the Mavericks are now worth over $2.4 billion.

-Since taking over as the majority owner, the Mavs franchise has completely turned around, making the NBA Finals, facing the Miami Heat twice since 2006, and bringing the 2011 NBA Championship to the American Airlines Center with Dirk Nowitzki leading the way.
+Since taking over as the majority owner, the Mavs franchise has completely turned around, making the NBA Finals, facing the Miami Heat twice since 2006 and bringing the 2011 NBA Championship to the American Airlines Center with Dirk Nowitzki leading the way.

-Obviously, Cuban has been a great businessman for decades.
-So his spot on the show Shark Tank just makes sense, as he’s busy looking for the next great product to invest his money in.
+Billionaire Mark Cuban has been a great businessman for decades.
+So his spot on the hit ABC show “Shark Tank” makes sense, as he’s busy looking for the following great product to invest his money in.

 He joined the ABC TV show in 2011 during its second season.
 According to Sharkalytics, Cuban’s invested $19.85 million during his time on the show, including a $2 million investment into Ten Thirty One Productions.

-Other Business Ventures and Personal Life
+Other Business Ventures & Personal Life

 Purchasing his Gulfstream V jet in 1993 was credited by Guinness Book of World Records as the “largest single e-commerce transaction” at the time with a price tag of $40 million.

-He also appeared on the 2007 season of Dancing with the Stars with Kym Johnson, being the fifth couple of contestants eliminated.
+He also appeared on the 2007 season of “Dancing with the Stars” with Kym Johnson, the fifth contestants eliminated.
+Cuban reportedly still takes disco lessons.

 Cuban and his wife, Tiffany Stewart, donated $5 million to Indiana University at Bloomington to create the Mark Cuban Center for Sports Media and Technology.
-He’s donated millions more to various causes over the years, including women’s causes and natural disaster relief funds both nationally and in Texas.
+He’s donated millions more to various causes over the years, including women’s causes and natural disaster relief funds nationally and in Texas.

-Mark Cuban Net Worth
+Mark Cuban’s Net Worth

-Very few people can say they’ve been as smart a business man as Cuban over the course of his life.
-It is why Cuban’s e-book How to Win at the Sport of Business: If I Can Do It, You Can Do It is worth a read since he would be the guy to listen to on success.
+Very few people can say they’ve been as shrewd a businessman as Cuban throughout his life.
+It is why Cuban’s e-book “How to Win at the Sport of Business: If I Can Do It, You Can Do It” is worth a read since he would be the guy to listen to on success.
 Here’s a link to his LinkedIn.

-This article was originally published April 27, 2020.
+This article was originally published on April 27, 2020 but has been updated.